Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 An animal's behavioral patterns represent its abilities to deal with the environment dynamically.
 Course focuses on ecological and evolutionary significance of behavioral patterns found in all organisms, particularly those animals that inhabit coastal marine environments.
 Strong emphasis on methods of behavioral research and interpretation of behavioral patterns using field observations of diverse fauna of Appledore Island and surrounding waters.
-Prereq: one year college biology or permission.
-Special fee.
-Permission required.
+One year of college level biology required.
 (Summers only at Shoals Marine Lab.)

 Equivalent(s): ZOOL 714